indigo-dc/oidc-agent/gitbook/oidc-add/options.md

 See [Encryption Passwords](../security/encryption-passwords.md) for security related information about the different `--pw-*` options.

+### `--pw-env`
+By default `oidc-add` will prompt the user for an encryption password when it needs to decrypt an account configuration.
+The option `--pw-env` can be used to provide the encryption password via an environment variable.
+The name of the environment variable can be passed to `--pw-env`.
+If this option is used without an argument the encryption password is read from the environment variable `OIDC_ENCRYPTION_PW`.

 ### `--pw-file`
 The argument passed has to be the path to a file that contains the encryption